naderbennour/Nad3r-Jiggler/README.md

 ```bash
 python3 setup.py build
 ```
-2. If your script is error free, then there will be no problem on creating application.
-3. Check the newly created folder build.
+2. Check the newly created folder build.
 It has another folder in it.
    Within that folder you can find your application.
    Run it.
    Make yourself happy. 😊